odinuv/web/en/apv/walkthrough/backend-select/index.md

 It is also important to know, that the entire script is stateless, the same way [HTTP protocol is](/en/apv/articles/web/#http-protocol).
 This means that the `$_POST` array is filled *only for a single execution*.
-Test the above example and see for yourself, that the content of `$_POST` array is only filled whit what you just entered (or nothing, if you did not send the form and just loaded the page).
+Test the above example and see for yourself, that the content of `$_POST` array is only filled with what you just entered (or nothing, if you did not send the form and just loaded the page).

-The `GET` method behaves slightly different in that it changes the URL of the script.
+The `GET` method behaves slightly different than the `POST` method in that it changes the URL of the script.
 This means that the state of the form is encoded in the address of the page and therefore remains there until changed again.
-It is quite important to, decide on the [correct HTTP method to use](todo).
+It is quite important to decide on the [correct HTTP method to use](todo).

 ### Connecting together
-Now let's make a page which lists the users in database and lets the user to search within them.
+Now let's make a page which lists the users in the database and lets the user search within them.
-We can list e.g. first name, last name, nickname of each person and order them by last name and first name.
+We can list e.g. first name, last name, nickname of each person and order them by the last name and first name.
 For searching we need to create a form with one *search keyword*.
 Now let's think about what possible states the page can have and what will be displayed, for example: